kyma-project/kyma/docs/04-operation-guides/troubleshooting/evnt-03-type-collision.md

 ---
-title: Subscriber receiving irrelevant Events
+title: Subscriber receives irrelevant events
 ---

-## Symptom(s)
+## Symptom

-Subscriber is receiving irrelevant Events.
+Subscriber receives irrelevant events.

+## Cause

+As described in the [event names](../../05-technical-reference/evnt-01-event-names.md) guidelines, sometimes Eventing must modify the event names to filter out non-alphanumeric character to conform to Cloud Event specifications.
+In some cases, it can lead to a naming collision, which can result into subscribers receiving irrelevant events.

 ## Remedy

-As described in [Event Names guildelines](../../05-technical-reference/evnt-01-event-names.md), sometimes Eventing must modify the event names to filter out non-alphanumeric character to conform to Cloud Event specifications.
-In some cases, it can lead to a naming collision which can result into Subscribers receiving irrelevant Events.

-Follow these steps to detect if it is the source of the problem:
+Follow these steps to detect if naming collision is the source of the problem:

-1. Get the Clean Event Types from the status of the Subscription.
+1. Get the clean event types from the status of the Subscription.

     ```bash
     kubectl -n {NAMESPACE} get subscriptions.eventing.kyma-project.io {NAME} -o jsonpath='{.status.cleanEventTypes}'